the International Journal of Military History and Historiography (IJMH)

 The International Journal of Military History and Historiography invites submissions for its IJMH Early-Career Paper Prize.

 In line with IJMH’s general guidelines, submissions should be an original contribution to the field of military history that is of interest to an international readership, e.g., a topic involving more than one nation and, preferably, based on multi-archival research.
-There is no chronological limitation.
-IJMH publishes articles ranging from antiquity to the contemporary period, provided that the subject is historical and the methodology fulfils academic standards.
+There is no chronological limitation, but the subject should be historical and the methodology should fulfil academic standards.

 Articles should be based extensively on primary research, must not have been previously published in another form or outlet, and should not be currently under consideration by another journal or book series.
 The submitted work has to comply with the journal’s style sheet, be between 8,000 and 10,000 words (including footnotes), and be thoroughly referenced.
 For further information on style and referencing, please visit www.brill.com/ijmh.